 I really enjoyed the set ups to some of the mystery cases.
-They’re not particularly well-executed at times as a lot of them are predictable, but you can see that the writers did go the extra mile to make them believable and intriguing crimes.
-My favorite is the serial killer case—it’s the only one of the bunch where I didn’t foresee the actual culprit until it was narratively obvious.
+They’re not particularly well-executed at times as a lot of them are predictable, but you can see that the writers went the extra mile to make them believable and intriguing crimes.
+My favorite is the serial killer case—it’s the only one of the bunch where I didn’t foresee the actual culprit until it was obvious.

 Su Ci is, by all means, a great detective.
 She’s genuinely good at her job and takes pride in what she does.
 What’s more, her crime solving skills are one of the few things the drama shows instead of tells, which is rare whenever a drama protagonist is declared to have a specialty skill.

-They tried to model her after the BBC’s version of Sherlock Holmes in the beginning though, which resulted in this utterly ridiculous moment in episode 2 of her deducing that a pigeon was too burnt to eat:
+They tried to model her after the BBC’s version of Sherlock Holmes in the beginning though, which resulted in this utterly ridiculous moment in episode 2 of her deducing that a pigeon is too burnt to eat: